-Normal assessments took place throughout the year and a revised report was completed on each child.
+Normal assessments took place throughout the year and reports were completed on each child in Terms 2 and 4 with availability for interviews after each report.

-The Leading Learning Collaborative Committee continued on the Clarity journey with the staff with the implementation of a physical data wall, learning walks and talks and learning progressions.
+The Leading Learning Collaborative Committee continued on the Clarity journey with the staff and the implementation of a physical data wall, learning walks and talks and learning progressions.